the-pink-hacker/Minecraft-Asset-Extractor/README.md

 Click Extract and wait!
 It may say that it will not respond because the command prompt is currently extracting the files.
 ## Step 5
 Close the window, and enjoy your fully extracted resource pack!

-(Note.
-This is a document.
-I will make a tutorial video soon.)

 # How To Compile the Program
 1. Make sure you have python installed.
 Install it here: [www.python.org/downloads/](https://www.python.org/downloads/)